ctrueden/ctrueden.github.io/_pages/dungeonopoly_2_core_1_fighter.md

 At level 7, the fighter can "**Fortify**" her own property.
 Whenever she lands on her own property, she can add a house, to a maximum of four.
 Four houses cannot be fortified into a hotel, and the fighter cannot purchase a property and fortify it on the same turn—that is, it must be her when she lands on it.
 Mortgaged properties cannot be fortified.
 The fighter need not have a monopoly to fortify a given property.

 At level 8, the fighter can "**Conquer**" opponents' property.
-Whenever she lands on an opponent's mortgaged property, she gains control of it—i.e., the title transfers to her.
-She need not pay any transfer fees, although the property remains mortgaged.
+Whenever she lands on an opponent's mortgaged property, she may choose to gain control of it—i.e., transfer the title to her.
+As usual when a mortgaged property changes hands, she must either pay to unmortgage the property on the spot (110% of the mortgage value) or pay a 10% transfer fee and leave the property mortgaged.

 At level 9, the fighter gains "**Veteran**" status.
 When damaged, she pays half the usual amount.
 This is an automatic effect which does not award EP.